jfposi/pdb2atomindexlist/README.md

 3. Get a printed List of atom indexes and also a plain text .txt file with all of them.

 Specially usefull when working with GROMACS and other tools that have to process pdb files where many times you need a list with specific atoms

+The provided files are just the same code.
+One is a normal .py file and the other a jupyter notebook